PECOS-packages/PECOS/docs/development/ENGINES_ARCHITECTURE.md

 **As a Framework** - A complete, extendable environment for studying QEC and hybrid quantum-classical computation.
 Users can plug in custom components (error models, decoders, machines) and run full simulations with the `sim()` API or `HybridEngine`.

 **As a Library** - A collection of well-designed, independent components that users can pick and choose for their own projects.
 Need just a fast stabilizer simulator?
-Use `pecos-qsim::SparseStab`.
+Use `pecos-simulators::SparseStab`.
 Need deterministic seeding?
 Use `pecos-core::derive_seed()`.
 The crates are designed to be useful standalone.

 ```
 ┌─────────────────────────────────────────────────────────────────┐